 Canoeing is a sport that can be intimidating.
 There are rules about boats, PFD’s, and a lot of flak from experts on how to hold your paddle correctly.
-But once you know what you’re doing, padding through the BWCAW can be one of the most memorable and influential experiences of your life.
-To get you started, or “Wet Your Paddle”, Gunflint Trail Outfitters have banded together to offer newbies a chance to try an hour of paddling for free.
-AND they’ll even give you one of those experts I talked about earlier to teach you how to do it!
-This program, called Wet Your Paddle, is an incredible deal and a great way to spend a few hours on your annual family vacation learning something new, together!
-To prepare you for your first Wet Your Paddle adventure, here is some more information on canoeing, the BWCAW, and how to strut your stuff in the backcountry.
+But once you know what you’re doing, paddling through the BWCAW can be one of the most memorable and influential experiences of your life.
+To get you started, or “Wet Your Paddle”, Gunflint Trail Outfitters offer canoe rentals ranging from hourly to a full day.
+See the list of outfitters below to find your rental and get out on the water.

 WHAT'S THE BWCAW?